19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 but does not include —

-(i) the foundations, columns, beams, supports, walls, roofs of, and any window installed in any external wall of, any building within that parcel; and
+(i) the foundations, columns, beams, supports, walls, roofs of, and any window installed in any external wall of, any building within that parcel, whether or not they are comprised in any lot or proposed lot;

+[Act 35 of 2017 wef 01/02/2019]

-(ii) any chute, pipe, wire, cable, duct and other facility for the passage or provision of water, sewage, drainage, gas, oil, electricity, telephone, radio, television, garbage, heating and cooling systems, or other similar services, not comprised in any lot or proposed lot and necessary for the common use of the occupiers of all lots or proposed lots in that parcel;
+(ii) any chute, pipe, wire, cable, duct and other facility for the passage or provision of water, sewage, drainage, gas, oil, electricity, telephone, radio, television, garbage, heating and cooling systems, or other similar services, not comprised in any lot or proposed lot and necessary for the common use of the occupiers of all lots or proposed lots in that parcel; and

+[Act 35 of 2017 wef 01/02/2019]

+(iii) all other windows of a lot or proposed lot that are located on any exterior wall of the lot or proposed lot;

+[Act 35 of 2017 wef 01/02/2019]

 “lot” means any stratum within a parcel comprised in a strata title plan and which —